WoltLab/docs.woltlab.com/docs/javascript/new-api_dialogs.md

 # Dialogs - JavaScript API

-!!! info This API has been deprecated in WoltLab Suite 6.0, please refer to the new [dialog implementation](components_dialog.md).
+!!! info "This API has been deprecated in WoltLab Suite 6.0, please refer to the new [dialog implementation](components_dialog.md)."

 ## Introduction